 A STRONG WARNING

-When people are born they are pliant and weak;
+When people are born they are soft and weak;

 At death they are hard and weak.

-Grasses and trees are also born pliant and weak.
+Grasses and trees are also born soft and weak.

 At death they too are dried out and withered.